Abhilash9696/Network-Security-Projects/Lab2-cs20m006/ReadMe.txt

+CHECK THE PDF FILE FOR DETAILED PROBLEM DESCRIPTION.

 This program allows us to create public and private key pairs of users listed in a text file and then provide various email security features for exchange of email messages between the users.
 -------------------------------------------------CreateKeys------------------------------------
 You can create public and private key pairs for a list of users using the following command